 I understand that Henry also left a legacy to some other cousins by the name of Porter.

-Henry's books that still exist in from the Linley Wood library are as follows:
+Henry's books that still exist in from the Linley Wood library and can be identified as his are as follows:

 Works of Mr Edmund Spenser by Edmund Spenser, 1715.
 6 vols of 6.